jmullercuber/eclipse-weather-forecast/README.md

 ## Getting Started

-Assumption is that you have Python and Poetry installed on a Debian-based machine.
+Assumption is that you have Python and Poetry installed.

 ```sh
 # Install python deps